The Coworking Unconference 2017 in Chiang Mai invited me to speak.

 The second option is non-profit.
 Coworking spaces can be argued to be a function for the public good.
 Like libraries, streets and street lighting and public transport.

-I’m from a small town in the Netherlands called Nijmegen.
+I’m from a small town in Europe.
 It has the typical issues that a small town in 2017 has.
 Its center is empty and desolate as most traditional shops have gone bankrupt in favor of online shopping.
 What remains is giant international clothing brands like Zara and H&M. And some vintage hipster coffee shops.

 Those empty spots could be bought up by the city government and cheaply changed into very basic coworking spaces for its citizens.
 Kinda like libraries are now.